kuentzel/ROVER/README.md

 Feel free to open an issue at https://github.com/kuentzel/ROVER/issues> or contact us at kuentzel@hochschule-trier.de

 ## Planned Updates

-- Graphical User Interface / Web App for easy Survey/Questionnaire Configuration (feel free to reach out if you require assistance) -> Q1 2025
-- Improvement and expansion of the graphical desktop UI to cover the configuration option currently set via the text files -> Q4 2024
+- Improvement and expansion of the graphical desktop UI to cover the configuration option currently set via the text files
-- Improved guide on setting up and using ROVER (feel free to reach out if you require assistance) -> Q4 2024
+- Improved guide on setting up and using ROVER (feel free to reach out if you require assistance)
-- Cleaned-up and improved item layouts, more item types (images, sliders, etc.) -> Q1 2025
+- Cleaned-up and improved item layouts, more item types (images, sliders, etc.)

 ## Dependencies and Attribution